Chemotherapy

 • Before chemotherapy, think about how you want to deal with hair loss.
 Find out about alternatives, such as caps, hats, scarves or a wig.
 There are specialized stores for this.
 Our nurse practitioners can assist you with this.

-• Also for falling out eyelashes or eyebrow hairs there are good solutions today, for example, strong make-up and eyebrow tattoos Let yourself be advised beforehand also here.
+• Also for falling out eyelashes or eyebrow hairs there are good solutions today, for example, make-up, permanent make-up and eyebrow tattoos.
+Seek advice beforehand.

 Aftercare: Tips for the time after chemotherapy

-• Let us pick you up.
+• Let yourself get picked up.
 Some, however, find it soothing to walk home.
 Exercise is not only good for the body, but also for the mind and soul.
 It depends on your well-being and health status whether this is advisable.
 Check with your doctor beforehand to be sure.

 • Be sure to maintain good hygiene because you are more susceptible to infection after chemotherapy.
 In times of the coronavirus pandemic, most people have internalized appropriate hygiene measures and distance rules anyway.
 Stay away from people who are ill.
 If possible, avoid rooms and places where it is particularly crowded, such as public transportation.
 Wash your hands often and regularly with soap.
 Wearing a mask also stops pathogens and reduces the risk of infection.
 Family members and circle of friends should also pay attention to good hygiene.